Belovolov/wrn-server/README.txt

 ### Flask app wrapper for wide residual network

-Provides an API which return a dictionary of 5 top classes and their probabilities for a given image
+Provides an API which returns a dictionary of 5 top classes and their probabilities for a given image